 - Portable Bitmap

-Alright, both support videos.
+Both support videos.
 Canva can create and edit videos.
-Now, what do I mean by creating?
-You can animate an image for free.
-It comes with a handful of animations to animate specific elements or the whole design.
+It comes with several animations to animate specific elements or the whole design.

-Photoshop comes with some video editing functionalities, such as cutting the video and adding or deleting audio, but that’s pretty much it.
+Photoshop has some video editing functionalities, such as cutting the video and adding or deleting audio, but that’s it.

 Pricing and plans

 Canva is freemium, whereas Photoshop is premium.
-Canva’s Pro subscription has all the premium options.
-Here is the full list:
+Canva’s Pro subscription is for individuals.
+Here is what it offers:

-- 100 GB storage for your photos and videos
+- 1 TB storage for your photos and videos

 - Image resize option